Dewalt DXGN7200 - 6100/7200W Portable Generator With Electric Start And Honda Engine

 Power & Run Time

-At a noise rating of 79 dBA (less noisy than a shower), this generator can be started via a traditional recoil pull-start mechanism, or a convenient and efficient electric starter (battery not included).
+Featuring a noise rating of 79 dBA (less noisy than a dishwasher), the generator is equipped with both a traditional recoil pull-start mechanism and a simple and elegant electric starter (battery not included) for starting.

 Outlets